CREATING A

 A starter is the basis of good, flavorful sourdough - not just breads, but pancakes, waffles, cookies, banana bread, pasta - so many choices.

 The instructions below show how to create and maintain a healthy starter that can be used for many years.
-Keep the starter fed and healthy and when you don't need it, the fridge will be your friend.
+Keep the starter fed and healthy and when you don't need it, keep the starter in the fridge.
+The fridge is cold, the starter will slow down and go dormant in the fridge, and can be stored there for weeks if you are not using it often.

-Starters are not hard to do or to keep.
+Starters are not hard to make or to keep.
 Here's to taking the mystery out of sourdough starters.

 Creating the Starter

-1. Day 1 - Using a pint or quart jar, start with ¼ cup flour and ¼ cup purified/bottled or filtered water (tap water that contains fluoride or chlorine doesn't work as well).
-Mix well and sit on counter for 1 day.
+1. Day 1 - Using a pint or quart jar, start with ¼ cup, plus 2 TBS flour and ¼ cup purified/bottled or filtered water (tap water that contains fluoride or chlorine doesn't work as well).
+Mix well, add the lid till just snug let and sit on counter for 1 day.

-2. Day 2 - Add ¼ cup flour and ¼ cup water.
+2. Day 2 - Add ¼ cup flour plus 2 TBS, and ¼ cup water.
 Mix and let sit another day on counter.
-Consistency should be like thick pancake batter.
+Consistency should be like extra thick pancake batter.

-4. Day 4 - 5 The mixture should start smelling like a sourdough start.
-Continue feeding the start as before, feeding equal amounts flour and water.
-Remove/discard some of the starter if the bottle is getting full to allow enough room in the jar to continue to feed the starter.
+4. Days 4 - 7 The mixture should start smelling like a sourdough start.
+Continue feeding the start as before as noted in step 3, feeding the same amounts flour and water.
+Remove/discard some of the starter each day as the bottle is getting full to allow enough room in the jar to continue to feed the starter.
 1-2 inches of starter is enough to leave, and continue to feed in the jar.
 Do this each day for 1 week.
-After 1 week (or less if you can see the starter is very active and smells sour), then feed every other day or so and put it in maintenance mode (put in fridge, see below).
+After 1 week as you see the starter become very active and smells sour, then feed every other day or so and put it in maintenance mode (put in fridge, see below).

-Feeding / Maintaining the Starter (after starter is mature – day 6-7 or longer)
+Feeding / Maintaining the Starter (after starter is mature – day 7-10)

-Once the starter is mature, I store my starter in the fridge and only feed it every few days, sometimes less.
+Once the starter is mature, if you are not using it regularly, store the starter in the fridge and only feed it every few days, following the same feeding schedule as in step 3 above.
 The starter will be just fine left in the fridge.
 If you keep it on the counter in a warmer environment, it will grow more quickly, sour faster, smell stronger and require more frequent feeding because it will consume the starches/flour more quickly.
 Keeping the starter in the fridge slows down the starter and saves on flour/water when you’re not using the start.

 When you need to be away for a few days, put the starter in the fridge (covered with a lid) and forget about it until you return.
 It will happily go dormant, stop growing and will not go bad.